carora2209/Extreme-Value-Statistics-/README.md

 - Explore your database (descriptive statistics), following the example given in `NO2.Rmd`:
     - Do not hesitate to go further than in NO2.Rmd (e.g. plot histograms, spot anomalies, remove trends, etc.),
     - This exploratory analysis should help you assess if your data satisfies the classical assumptions in Extreme Value Theory (e.g. stationarity, mixing, existence of a maximum domain of attraction, etc.),
-- Perform a full univariate extreme value analysis for the variable and locations you were assigned (cf. the database description):
+- Perform a full univariate extreme value analysis for the variable and locations you were assigned:
+    - Both block-maxima and peaks-over-threshold can be considered.
     - Is there a maximum domain of attraction ?
 Is the variable heavy-tailed ?
     - Estimate the EVI, deduce extreme probabilities and extreme quantiles
-- Try to interpret your results
+- Try to interpret your results.
-- Any intiative going beyond the `NO2.Rmd`, such as multivariate modelling or spatial analysis will be valued.
+- Intiative going beyond the `NO2.Rmd` example, such as multivariate modelling and / or spatial analysis will be expected.

 If you do not know what to conclude from your results, you can try to see what classical distributions would give: simulate artificial data sets from a GEV/GPD (choose the parameters wisely), and see what the resulting statistics would look like...